monsoonmaelstrom/book2/book2.md

 My mouth drops at his last words.
 “I’m not… I don’t… That was a dick thing to say!”

-“It’s true,” Liam says evenly.
+“It’s true,” Liam states evenly.

 “You have no idea—”  I begin.